paulwarhurst01/ArduinoSnakeGame/DevelopmentNotes.md

-# ArduinoSnake
-A basic Arduino Snake game using an 8x8 LED Matrix display and a single shift register.

 ## Initial Display Design and Implementation
 ### Overview
 - Initial design makes use of a single 8-bit shift-register and reloading the full shift register byte for each column.